 Once you are sure that the meat is cooked through, use a slotted spoon to remove the meat from the pan to a bowl.
 Set aside.

-2 Sauté onions, bell peppers, garlic, add tomatoes, chiles, oregano: Once the meat is done cooking, and has been removed from the pan in step 1, add another Tbsp of olive oil to the pan and heat to medium.
+2 Sauté onions, bell peppers, garlic, add tomatoes, chiles, oregano: Once the meat is done cooking, and has been removed from the pan in step 1, add another tablespoon of olive oil to the pan and heat to medium.

 Add the onions and chopped bell peppers, cook until onions have softened, about 5 minutes.
 Add the garlic, cook for an additional 1 minute.